Updated: July 31, 2020

 3. Immigrant Investor (EB-5): The ‘Million Dollar Green Card’

 In 1990 the US Congress, in a bid to create jobs and encourage foreign investment, created a new route to lawful permanent residence.
 The programme has been variously known as ‘alien entrepreneur,’ ‘immigrant investor,’ ‘million-dollar green card,’ or ‘EB-5,’ the latter referring to its designation under immigration law as employment-based visa category, fifth preference.
-A summary of the EB-5 programme can be found on the US Citizenship and Immigration Services’ blog, The Beacon.
+A summary of the EB-5 programme can be found here on the US Citizenship and Immigration Services website.

 The Original Programme

 The EB-5 programme as originally conceived allowed immigrant investors to receive conditional resident status in the US for a two-year period if they invested $1 million (or $500,000 in certain targeted geographical areas) in a new or failing US business that created at least 10 full-time jobs.
 The alien was required to be personally involved in the management of the business.
 Within the 90-day period preceding the second anniversary of the grant of conditional permanent resident status, the alien then filed a second petition to have the condition removed and his lawful permanent resident status made permanent.